listenToRipley/angular/README.md

 In order to have access to the components, make sure the are "registered" within the [module file](`./my-first-app/src/app/app.module.ts`)

+#### CLI Component Creation

+`ng generate component newComponentName`

+There is also a shorthand.

+`ng g c newComponentName`

+This will create a folder inside of [app](./my-first-app/src/app/) with the provided new component name and a css, html, ts and spec.ts files.

 ### Decorators

 You can identify a decorator in code since it will have an `@` before the element.